security-notes/infobyte-faraday-wiki/Troubleshooting.md

 ### GTK's console is clear

 You're using the latest version of Tornado.
-Faraday don't have, at the time, compatibility with that version.
+Faraday doesn't have, at the time, compatibility with that version.
 You need to downgrade it.
 Run the following command:
 ```